pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 is called the stride of that dimension.

-Accessing NumPy :class`ndarray`\s' data and properties
+Accessing NumPy :class:`ndarray`'s data and properties
 ------------------------------------------------------

 The following macros serve to access various attributes of NumPy :class:`ndarray`\s.